Greg Giraldo: Career

 He had two half-hour specials on Comedy Central Presents, wrote segments for Last Call with Carson Daly, and was a panelist on Comedy Central's 100 Greatest Stand-ups of All Time special.
 In 2004, his stand-up material was featured in Comedy Central's animated series Shorties Watchin' Shorties.
 He appeared in both English and Spanish-language commercials for "1-800-OK-Cable".
 Giraldo also appeared on the IFC show, Z Rock, playing an angry record producer.

 Giraldo said on Late Night with Conan O'Brien on July 7, 2005, that he had quit drinking alcohol.
 His series Friday Night Stand-Up with Greg Giraldo began on Comedy Central in late 2005 and ran until 2006.
-His CD Good Day to Cross a River was released in 2006 by Comedy Central Records.
+His album Good Day to Cross a River was released in 2006 by Comedy Central Records.
 Giraldo was featured (along with Dane Cook and Sean Rouse) in Dave Attell's Insomniac Tour, released April 2006.
 This 98-minute film is thought by many of his fans to be one of his best performances—showing him on stage at work and also behind the scenes, with a glimpse of life on the road as a comedian.

 Giraldo appeared in several Comedy Central's annual roasts, roasting Chevy Chase, Pamela Anderson, William Shatner, Jeff Foxworthy, Flavor Flav, Bob Saget, Joan Rivers, Larry the Cable Guy, and David Hasselhoff, as well as the TBS roast of Cheech & Chong.

 He was a regular guest on Comedy Central's television series Lewis Black's Root of All Evil and was one of the advocates lobbying for his side to be considered the "root of all evil."
 He won Black's decision in two of his nine appearances, but won the audience poll six times.
 Giraldo served as a judge during season seven of the NBC reality competition show Last Comic Standing.

 In 2008, Giraldo appeared in venues across the United States as the headlining act of the Indecision '08 Tour, produced by Comedy Central.
 Midlife Vices, his only one-hour special for Comedy Central, was released in 2009.
 In June 2010, Giraldo performed at the Bonnaroo Music and Arts Festival in Tennessee.
 That same month, he hosted The Nasty Show in Chicago, and in July, The Nasty Show in Montreal.